Find a Therapist for Anxiety in Tampa Bay

 3081 Salzedo Street, Coral Gables, Florida 33134

 Laura Yassky is a Licensed Clinical Mental Health Counselor Associate in Coral Gables, Florida.
-They treat Anxiety, Grief and Loss, Relationship(s) with Parents/Children/Family.
+They treat Anxiety, Performance Anxiety, Infertility.

 I can help you navigate anxiety, life transitions, career stress, and trauma with compassion and clarity.